orthecreedence/event-glue/README.md

 want to bind an event to anonymous function but you don't want to keep a reference to the function around if you need to unbind (which you'd normally have to do, see [unbind](#unbind-function)).
 Instead, you can name a binding and then unbind that function with the same name later.
+The name you pass is converted to a string, so the names `:test-event` and `"test-event"` will ultimately resolve to the same name.
+Be aware of this when naming events.

 Note that if multiple bindings are attached to the same event, the bindings are fired *in the order they were added*.